PyramidPHP/PyramidPHP/README.md

 ---

-#### PyramidPHP emphasizes importance of customized for specific need and locked if it works properly libraries dependency hierarchy.
+#### PyramidPHP emphasizes importance of customized for specific needs and locked if it works properly project dependency structure.

 This means it allows you to do your work if you want link dependencies in a non-constrained way (warning you about it but assuming you are a responsible developer and supporting you by providing out-of-box testing tools to verify you expectations).
 Furthermore,